 The members of our Board offer strategic input while providing oversight and accountability to ensure the successful achievement of ODW’s mission.
 We are pleased to rely on the extensive experience that each one brings in the areas of official statistics, international development, and transparency.

-Dr. Misha V. Belkindas is the Managing Director of ODW Consulting with over three decades of experience in practical and operational statistical capacity building, both internationally and with national governments.
-Misha is also a co-founder of Open Data Watch and serves as a member of its board.
+Dr. Misha V. Belkindas is President of International Association of Official Statistics.
+He is the Managing Director of ODW Consulting with over four decades of experience in practical and operational statistical capacity building, both internationally and with national governments.
+He is also a co-founder of Open Data Watch and serves as a member of its board.
 Prior to this, as manager of the World Bank Development Data Group, he was responsible for the World Bank’s lending programs for statistical capacity building and for the partnership programs with national statistical offices, international institutions and donors.
-He is a member of Council of International Statistical Institute, a member of Executive Committee of International Association of Official Statistics and numerous other organizations.
+He is an elected member of International Statistical Institute, Royal Statistical Society, American Statistical Association, and numerous other organizations.
 He holds a PHD in Mathematical Economics and is an Honorary Doctor of Ukrainian Academy of Sciences.

 Mayra Buvinic, an internationally recognized expert on gender and development and social development, is a Senior Fellow with Data2X and the Center for Global Development.
 Previously, she was Director for Gender and Development at the World Bank.
 She also worked at the Inter-American Development Bank (IDB) where she headed the Social Development Division and was founding member and President of the International Center for Research on Women.
 She has a PhD in Social Psychology from the University of Wisconsin-Madison.